CamGarvey/LiveChatApp/README.md

 To install and set up the project on your local machine, follow these steps:

 - Run `yarn install` to install the required packages.
-- Run `yarn run start` to start up the development server.
+- Run `yarn start` to start up the development server.

 ## Usage